kohtseyoung/F-Score-Capstone-Project/Testing.md

 **Hypothesis 4:**

-Null: If Hypothesis 1 is null, the difference between High F-Score and Low F-Score group’s market adjusted return across different industries = 0
+Null: If Hypothesis 1 is null, the difference between High F-Score and Low F-Score group’s market adjusted return across different industries < 0

-Alternate:  If Hypothesis 1 is null, the difference between High F-Score and Low F-Score group’s market adjusted return across different industries  is not 0
+Alternate:  If Hypothesis 1 is null, the difference between High F-Score and Low F-Score group’s market adjusted return across different industries  is  >= 0

 *Explanation*: The hypothesis serves to assess F-Score’s effectiveness and applicability for each specific sector.

 **Hypothesis 5:**

-Null: If Hypothesis 1 is null, all 3 groups to tabulate F-Score are significant independent factors in assessing returns
+Null: If Hypothesis 1 is null, the difference between High F-Score and Low F-Score group’s market adjusted return across different years is  < 0

-Alternate: If Hypothesis 1 is null, not all 3 groups to tabulate F-Score are significant independent factors in assessing returns
+Alternate: If Hypothesis 1 is null,  the difference between High F-Score and Low F-Score group’s market adjusted return across different years >= 0

 *Explanation*: The hypothesis serves to evaluate whether there are significant difference between the explanatory powers between the 3 groups of F-Score indicators.